 We consider a set of variables to identify companies as ethical and they have to do with the aspects discussed previously:

-Eco-friendly Recycled, upcycled, re-purposed, refurbished raw materials, lower water consumption and elimination of polluting agents.
+Eco-friendly Recycled, upcycled, repurposed, refurbished raw materials, lower water consumption and elimination of polluting agents.

 Fair trade Fair wages paid to workers in developing countries and promotion of acceptable working conditions.

-Organic sourcingEven when there are still problems with organic farming and it’s not a bulletproof method of creating sustainability, improvements in the long run could help make it more efficient and serve its main purpuse of decreasing toxic substances in our environment.
+Organic sourcingEven when there are still problems with organic farming and it’s not a bulletproof method of creating sustainability, improvements in the long run could help make it more efficient and serve its main purpose of decreasing toxic substances in our environment.

-Transparent supply chain Knowing where things come from, where clothes are manufactured and the conditions and parties involved in each step of the production process is key to assess the sustainability and ethics of a brand.
+Transparent supply chain Knowing where things come from, where clothes are manufactured and the conditions and parties involved in each step of the production process are key to assess the sustainability and ethics of a brand.
 Nothing to fear, nothing to hide.

-Women empowerment The great Christopher Hitchens said: “we all know there is a cure for poverty, it’s a rudimentary one, it does work though, it works everywhere for the same reason, it’s colloquially called the empowerment of women… It’s the only thing that does work: if you allow women some control over their cycle of reproduction, so that they are not chained by their husbands or by village custom to annual animal type pregnancies, early death and disease… If you free them from that, and if you are generous enough to throw some seeds and a little bit of credit, the whole floor culturally, socially, medically… of that village will rise, it works every time”.
+Women empowerment The great Christopher Hitchens said: “we all know there is a cure for poverty, it’s a rudimentary one, it does work though, it works everywhere for the same reason, it’s colloquially called the empowerment of women… It’s the only thing that does work: if you allow women some control over their cycle of reproduction so that they are not chained by their husbands or by village custom to annual animal type pregnancies, early death, and disease… If you free them from that, and if you are generous enough to throw some seeds and a little bit of credit, the whole floor culturally, socially, medically… of that village will rise, it works every time”.
 Allowing women to create their own income is an essential piece to making them more independent and put them in a better position to succeed and be happy.

 Made in USAHere, we explain why we like made in America, namely: accountability, minimum standards, public pressure and job creation.